oliverc1623/oliverc1623.github.io/cs152/outline.md

 - I’ll also ask you to let me know the grade your group is aiming for (you’ll enter this on gradescope).

 We are aiming to get an A on this project.

+# Methods Outline

+## Simulation

+- Discuss the creation of the different mazes in Unreal Engine.
+Discuss more the details of the world and the choices that were made.
+Explain how we use UnrealCV to control the simulation, and extract images from it.

+## Data Collection

+- We will collect images from the robot traversing through 5 different mazes, for an approximate total of 10,000 images.
+Here, we discuss the “wandering” method of the robot in its path through the maze to collect these images, and how that path is determined.

+## Training

+- From previous research, we found that XResNeXt18, XResNeXt50, AlexNet, DenseNet121 performed the best in the raycasting-simulation.
+Thus, we will train unreal engine images on these neural network architectures.

+## Testing

+- Here we test the different Unreal models in the Unreal simulation, as well as the raycasting models.
+This is the “crossing” part of the project.
+Moreover, we will test the Unreal models in the raycasting-simulation to demonstrate cross-domain performance.